Cabell Library - Monroe Park Campus

 APA Style's How to Cite Chat GPT blog post provides reference and in-text examples for AI sources that are based on APA 7's software reference template.

-Note: The post is dated April 7, 2023 and indicates "We know instructors have differing opinions about how or even whether students should use ChatGPT, and we’ll be continuing to collect feedback about instructor and student questions."
+Note: The post states, "We know instructors have differing opinions about how or even whether students should use ChatGPT, and we’ll be continuing to collect feedback about instructor and student questions."
 APA indicates that they have plans to update this blog later this year.
 This entry could change at anytime.
-Links were last accessed on February 23, 2024.
+Links were last reviewed on August 22, 2024.

 MLA Style's "How do I cite generative AI in MLA Style?" blog post provides reference and in-text examples for AI sources.